jjidt/game_league/README.md

 ###Instructions

-to use, download zip file, navigate to the lib directory and open game_league.rb in ruby
+to use, download zip file, and open game_league.rb with ruby

 -Add and delete leagues from the command line